Mahasweta-usc/NLP4GOV/README.md

-# Policy Comparison Code Notebook

 ### Policy Comparison (policy_comparison.ipynb)

-## Overview

-The Policy Comparison Code Notebook is a tool that allows you to conduct a comprehensive analysis of policy sentences from two different sets.
+The Policy Comparison Code Notebook is a tool that allows you to conduct a comparative analysis of policies across two different institutions.
 Regardless of the specific domain, this code notebook follows a series of steps to provide a deep understanding of the similarities between these policies and visualize the results.

 ## How It Works